 Berk from The Trap Door - Justified since he's cooking for an Eldritch Abomination.
 In one episode, a monster who eats the Thing's breakfast ends up getting served up instead.
 The Thing likes it.

-On Ramsay's Kitchen Nightmares, a couple of the many interesting dishes the titular chef encountered at one failing restaurant were chocolate covered prawns, and chicken with banana filling.
+On Ramsay's Kitchen Nightmares, a couple of the many interesting dishes Ramsey encountered at one failing restaurant were chocolate covered prawns, and chicken with banana filling.

 One of the hottest terms in cuisine for the past 10 years or so has been molecular gastronomy which uses science to figure out combinations of flavors that would taste good, no matter how weird they sound, often using some pretty cool gadgets to do it.
 Some of its more notable exponents are:

 Heston Blumenthal—living proof that both Englishmen and Jews are perfectly capable of being great chefs—has a reputation for experimental cooking, although as with a number of other examples on this page the results are often less Cordon Bleugh and more Crazy Awesome; besides molecular gastronomy's focus on the science of why things taste good (and thus why, for instance, bacon ice cream would actually work—he also made a well-received version), Blumenthal is also very interested in psychology and messing with people's expectations.
 Here's a good article about him.